Popeyes customer smashes door in rage over wait for chicken sandwich, Virginia cops say

 Yordim Escolero Moreira, 38, was charged with vandalism after police say he smashed the front door of the chicken joint after being asked to wait on his food order, the Stafford County Sheriff’s Office wrote on Facebook.

-The ordeal started around 5 o’clock Sunday evening when a customer grew irate over the wait time on his chicken sandwich.
+The ordeal started around 5 o’clock Sunday evening when a customer grew irate while waiting on his chicken sandwich.
 Employees tried to appease the man with an offer of chicken tenders, police said, but it didn’t work.

-Popeyes staff told police the man cursed at them and punched the front glass door, shattering it, before leaving.
+Workers told police the man cursed at them and repeatedly punched the front glass door before leaving.

-The chicken chain launched its now-famous chicken sandwich in August 2019, sparking nationwide craze that snarled drive-thrus at Popeyes 2,600-plus U.S. stores.
+Popeyes launched its now-famous chicken sandwich in August 2019, sparking nationwide craze that snarled drive-thrus at the chain’s 2,600-plus U.S. stores.
 Competitors including Wendy’s, Burger King and KFC have since released their own chicken sandwiches to compete in the so-called “chicken sandwich wars.”

 Deputies caught up with Moreira a short time later during a traffic stop.
 He was cited and released with a summons for destruction of property, according to the sheriff’s office.